bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/getpeerinfo.md

 - n: "→ →<br>`addrlocal`"
   t: "string"
   p: "Optional<br>(0 or 1)"
   d: "Our IP address and port number according to the remote node.
 May be incorrect due to error or lying.
-Many SPV nodes set this to `127.0.0.1:8333`"
+Most SPV nodes set this to `127.0.0.1:8333`"

 - n: "→ →<br>`services`"
   t: "string (hex)"